eva

 Mino relevance

 This is the Workshop Machine wedge in pure form.
 EUR 150 Claude Code workshops for lawyers are a literacy product, not a tooling product — and the corpus says literacy is the binding constraint on adoption.
 Strategic implication: workshops are not a side hustle, they are arguably Mino's primary funnel, and the framing should match.
 Workshops produce lawyers who can build and maintain agents, who are exactly the audience for Mino's specialist-agent platform.
 Content angle: "AI literacy is bimodal in your firm — here's how to find the gap."
+The challenges highlighted by the introduction of personal AI agents reinforce the need for Mino's workshops to focus on building foundational skills that ensure effective use of AI tools.

 Sources